-Historically, there has been a belief that raising a CANP or NOTAM for a site would attract military or GA pilots to come and have a look at what's going on.
+Historically, there has been a belief that raising a CANP or NOTAM for a site would attract military or General Aviation pilots to come and have a look at what's going on.
 I can't change this belief except to say that there is absolutely no evidence for it.
 There is, however, evidence for near misses at sites where a CANP or NOTAM has not been raised.

 Save a link to this form on your desktop or mobile device and the whole thing can be done in less than a minute.
 Then you can pat yourself on the back for helping to keep yourself and your fellow fliers safe.